Networking¶

 annotations:

-# creates a route53 record of engineering.sandbox.clearroute.io pointing to Constellations NLB Public IP
+# Creates a Route53 record of engineering.sandbox.clearroute.io pointing to Constellation's NLB Public IP

 external-dns.alpha.kubernetes.io/hostname: engineering.sandbox.clearroute.io